ncrmro/website/public/posts/technical/2022/02_02_straight-forward-reusable-components/post.md

-I've become a big fan of not using too many libraries in my frontend applications both because of performance concerns and often pre-made components styles are very hard to override with small tweaks.
+I've become a big fan of not using too many libraries in my frontend applications both because of performance concerns and often pre-made components styles are hard to override with small tweaks.

 Now days

-- typically just like writing straight simple CSS.
+- Typically like writing straight simple CSS.
 - Try not to write reusable components too early (premature optimization/abstractions) Reusable components should carry their own state